 The banding in gneiss is caused by the segregation of different minerals during metamorphism.
 The minerals in gneiss tend to have different densities and melting points.
 As the rock is heated, the denser minerals sink to the bottom of the rock, while the less dense minerals float to the top.
 This process of segregation leads to the formation of bands of different minerals.

-Characteristics of Gneiss
+Properties of Gneiss

-- Foliation is the parallel alignment of platy or elongate minerals in a rock.
+Foliation is the parallel alignment of platy or elongate minerals in a rock.
 Foliation is often caused by the realignment of minerals during metamorphism.

 Occurrence of Gneiss

 Gneiss is a common rock, and it is found all over the world.
 Some of the most famous gneiss formations include the Adirondacks in New York, the Black Canyon of the Gunnison in Colorado, and the Canadian Shield.

 Gneiss is not confined to specific regions but is found on almost every continent.
 Some prominent areas include:

 Gneiss frequently forms the core of mountain ranges, especially those born from continental collisions.
 The immense pressure and heat generated during such events trigger the transformation of pre-existing rocks into gneiss.
 Classic examples include:

 - The Canadian Shield: This ancient geological formation in North America exposes vast stretches of gneiss, some dating back billions of years.

 - The Himalayas: Gneiss forms the core of the world's tallest mountain range, offering a glimpse into the deep crustal structures.

 Precambrian terranes, remnants of Earth's early continents, are treasure troves of gneiss.
 These ancient rocks, often over a billion years old, bear witness to the planet's early geological history.